Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "You have a curious, designing mind, Mr. Rochester."
 "Matched to yours, you said so."

-Positive: "Yet there was so much unconscious pride in his port; so much ease in his demeanour; such a look of complete indifference to his own external appearance; so haughty a reliance on the power of other qualities...to atone for the lack of mere personal attractiveness."
-Jayston's performance truly embodies Jane's above description.
-Jayston/Rochester is not a handsome man.
-What you see is what you get, and yet something about that mischievous smile, his cutting sarcasm, his quirkiness, and the complete confidence with which he carries himself makes him magnetic and engaging.
+Positive: “Yet there was so much unconscious pride in his port; so much ease in his demeanour; such a look of complete indifference to his own external appearance; so haughty a reliance on the power of other qualities...to atone for the lack of mere personal attractiveness.”
+Jayston's performance embodies Brontë’s initial description of Rochester.
+Jayston/Rochester is not a handsome man; what you see is what you get.
+But there’s something about that mischievous smile, his cutting sarcasm, and his quirky confidence that makes him magnetic.
 Jayston's Rochester is also weird.
-I disliked that about him at first, but now I appreciate that it's exactly what makes him so faithful to the Rochester of the novel—he bucks tradition and propriety, speaks using dramatic and enigmatic language, and dresses in drag to extort confessions from the woman he loves.
-What Jane Eyre fans don't care to admit is that Rochester is contradictory, even manipulative.
-He'd rather pretend to court someone else, dress up as a woman, and threaten to send Jane to Ireland to get a reaction from her than simply declare himself.
-And yet, he loves Jane.
+I disliked that about him at first, but now I appreciate that it’s exactly what makes him so faithful to the Rochester of the novel—he bucks tradition and propriety, speaks using enigmatic language, and dresses in drag to extort confessions from the woman he loves.
+What Jane Eyre fans don't care to admit is that Rochester is contradictory—even manipulative.
+He’d rather pretend to court someone else, dress up as a woman, and threaten to send Jane to Ireland to get a reaction from her than simply declare himself.
+And yet, he genuinely loves Jane.
 While other actors and adaptations shy away from that paradox, Jayston pulls it off and makes us believe it.
-He may not be the smoldering, romantic gothic hero we'd prefer to watch, but he's true to the character we fell in love with.
+He may not be the smoldering, romantic gothic hero we prefer to watch, but he’s true to the character we fell in love with.

 Negative: As I've mentioned before, Jayston is at his best mostly pre-proposal when he gets to show off Rochester's eccentricity and mischievousness.
 He is good at being relaxed, odd, and flirtatious.
 He is not as good at being urgent and passionate.
 Jayston's proposal, departure, and reunion scene performances are good, and parts of them are incredibly touching, but they aren't powerful or climactic.
 When it's time for Rochester to progress from the puzzling and bizarre suitor to the raw, desperate, and broken lover of the latter scenes, he isn't as convincing.